dma40/FizzBuzz/README.md

 right side of the screen, you should see an edit button (with a pencil on it).
 Click that and make a small edit to the file.
 Then click the commit button to commit the change to the repository.

+Let's say I were to add this line to the README.md file after having completed the previously described steps.
+What are the implications for the local repository?

-This change has now been made on GitHub, but your local copy doesn't know about the change yet.
+It's important to note that even though change has now been made on GitHub, your local copy doesn't know about the change yet.

 - [ ] In IntelliJ, you can either click the `Git` menu and choose `Pull...`, or you can run `git pull` from the Terminal tab.
 Once you have done the pull, you should see the commit show up in